-We borrowed \$20.0 million pursuant to the terms the Loan Agreement with Oxford pursuant to which our outstanding principal balance was \$20.0 million as of March 31, 2013.
+We borrowed \$20.0 million pursuant to the terms the Loan Agreement with Oxford, and our outstanding principal balance was \$20.0 million as of June 30, 2013.
 As collateral for this loan, we pledged substantially all of our assets other than intellectual property.
-Our agreement with Oxford restricts our ability to incur additional indebtedness, pay dividends and engage in significant business transactions such as a change of control of Omeros, so long as we owe any amounts to Oxford under the agreement.
+The Loan Agreement restricts our ability to incur additional indebtedness, pay dividends and engage in significant business transactions such as a change of control of Omeros, so long as we owe any amounts to Oxford under the Loan Agreement.
 Any of these restrictions could significantly limit our operating and financial flexibility and ability to respond to changes in our business or competitive activities.
-In addition, if we default under our agreement, Oxford may have the right to accelerate all of our repayment obligations under the agreement and to take control of our pledged assets, which include our cash, cash equivalents and short-term investments, potentially requiring us to renegotiate our agreement on terms less favorable to us.
+In addition, if we default under the Loan Agreement, Oxford may have the right to accelerate all of our repayment obligations under the Loan Agreement and to take control of our pledged assets, which include our cash, cash equivalents and short-term investments, potentially requiring us to renegotiate the Loan Agreement on terms less favorable to us.
 Further, if we are liquidated, Oxford's right to repayment would be senior to the rights of the holders of our common stock to receive any proceeds from the liquidation.
 An event of default under the Loan Agreement includes the occurrence of any material adverse effect upon our business operations, properties, assets, results of operations or financial condition, taken as a whole with respect to our viability, that would reasonably be expected to result in our inability to repay the loan.
-If Oxford declares a default upon the occurrence of any event that it interprets as having a material adverse effect upon us as defined under our agreement, we will be required to repay the loan immediately or to attempt to reverse Oxford's declaration through negotiation or litigation.
+If Oxford declares a default upon the occurrence of any event that it interprets as having a material adverse effect upon us as defined under the Loan Agreement, we will be required to repay the loan immediately or to attempt to reverse Oxford's declaration through negotiation or litigation.
 Any declaration by Oxford of an event of default could significantly harm our business and prospects and could cause our stock price to decline.
-If we raise any additional debt financing, the terms of such debt could further restrict our operating and financial flexibility.
+If we raise any additional debt financing, the terms of such debt could further restric